Instructions for Authors

 The publisher reserves the right to electronically publish or re-publish the accepted papers, including author’s contact information (email address), unless authors explicitly state their reservation.

 Papers should include a short abstract (max.
 150 words).
-Papers should not exceed an overall length of 2500 words, including all notes, references, and the abstract.
+Papers should not exceed an overall length of 2500 words, including all notes, references, literature and the abstract.